Institute of Theology

 Credits: 3 Hours: 45

 The course aims at shedding light on the reality and procedure of Christian ecumenical activity in general, and the approach of the Orthodox Church to ecumenical issues in particular.
 It surveys the history of the ecumenical movement, its official organizations, its major trends, and the crystallization of visions and agendas.
 The course focuses on the Antiochian contribution in the Ecumenical encounters.
-Also, it provides the students with the necessary theological insights to recognize various deviations from the Christian faith, foreign trends of thought, and modern religious ideologies.
-It also presents the students, as future pastors, the necessary apologetic training to defend the integrity of their faith and confirm their flock.

 Prerequisites: THEO 203, THEO 230, THEO 231, THEO 232.